Table characteristics

 Create a table in Dataverse

-To create a Dataverse table, select on Tables in left-hand navigation of the Power Apps maker portal, and then select the New table dropdown.
-You have several different options to create a Dataverse table.
+To create a Dataverse table, select Tables in the left-hand navigation of the Power Apps maker portal, then select the New table dropdown from the command bar, and choose Create new tables.

 Start from a blank table